-Optimal avoidance of infection and infection control are an absolute necessity when dealing with central vascular access devices (CVAD).
-Nevertheless, the incidence of CRBSI in Europe is 1.5–2 per 1000 catheter days despite the most varied preventive measures and the mortality of CRBSI is still between 5 and 25%.
-The risk of a catheter infection or CRBSI increases steadily depending on the duration of catheterisation.
-Just 24 hours after insertion of a CVAD, the vascular device becomes coated with a biofilm.
-This consists of polysaccharides, fibrin, fibronectin or laminin and is formed by both micro-organisms and endogenous substances1,2.
+Optimal avoidance of infection and infection control are an absolute necessity when dealing with central vascular access devices (CVADs).
+Nevertheless, the incidence of CRBSI in Europe is 1.1 – 4.2 per 1000 catheter days despite the most varied preventive measures and the mortality of CRBSI is still between 5 and 25%.(1, 2, 3) The risk of CRBSI increases steadily depending on the duration of catheterisation.
+Already 24 hours after insertion of a CVAD, the vascular device can be coated with a biofilm.
+This typically consists of polysaccharides, fibrin, fibronectin or laminin and is formed by both microorganisms and endogenous substances.(4)

 Microorganisms can reach the bloodstream via the outer surface of the CVAD or through the lumen; they lodge in the biofilm and are protected against immune mechanisms (phagocytosis, antibodies) and also partially against antibiotics.
 Gram-positive bacteria are responsible for about 50 – 70 % of CRBSI.
 In a European CRBSI prevalence study, gram-positive bacteria were detected in 71 %, gram-negative bacteria in 22 % and fungi in 7 %.
 The 5 most common microorganisms were coagulase-negative staphylococci, Staphylococcus aureus, Candida spp., Enterococcus spp. and Pseudomonas spp.
 (5)

 - Mermel, L. A. (2001).
 “New technologies to prevent intravascular catheter-related bloodstream

 - Munoz, P., E. Bouza, et al. (2004).
 “Clinical-epidemiological characteristics and outcome